Mac user reports on 802.11n Cards, Bases/Routers

 Looking for Ralink 2800 chip based 802.11n PCI card to test with OS X drivers (4/26/2007)

-I've not had time to do a lot of searching for one, but if any reader knows of a PCI 802.11n card that uses the Ralink 2800 chipset, let me know.
+I've not had time to do a lot of searching for one, but if any reader knows of a PCI 802.11n card that uses the Ralink 2800 chipset, send a note.

 Earlier this month a reader (Perry) was sent an OS X driver (cardbus/PCI/PCI-e) for Ralink 2800's but

 he's unable to find a PCI card based on that chip so far.
-(Update - as of early August, the Ralink Mac drivers page has 28xx series 802.11n drivers for OS X 10.3/10.4.)
-Perry said he wrote Ralink support to ask what card uses their N chip and said they referrred him to http://planex.co.jp/product/wireless/gw-ds300n/ (japan) which has a pix of the card (with 3 antennas).
+Perry said he wrote Ralink support to ask what card uses their N chip and said they referrred him to planex.co.jp/product/wireless/gw-ds300n/ (japan) which has a pix of the card (with 3 antennas).

-I searched for that card's model number and found another site that had an english page with the same card listed, but it's not a US dealer either.
-And clicking on the "GW-DS300N" card link there goes to a page that says:
+I searched for that card's model number and found another site that had an english page (www.optimus.co.th/optimus/index.php) with the same card listed, but it's not a US dealer either.

-Searches for 'ralink 2800' didn't find any useful results currently but if anyone else finds this card for sale in the USA (or any other Ralink 2800 series card), let me know.
+Searches for 'ralink 2800' didn't find any useful results currently but if anyone else finds this card for sale in the USA (or any other Ralink 2800 series card), send a note.
 (Trying to find a US source, but a reader offered buy one in Akihabara (7560 yen) plus costs to ship to the US.
 Another reader found this card for sale on japan's amazon.com.jp.)

 (added 4/9/2007)